JEFF7712/homelab/README.md

 ## Overview

-This project converts an old and unused Chromebook into a fully functional homelab server.
-After wiping ChromeOS and installing a lightweight Linux distribution, the device now hosts a set of containerized services accessible through secure Cloudflare Tunnels and monitored through a full observability stack.
+This project repurposes a low-power Chromebook into a reliable homelab server by wiping ChromeOS and installing a lightweight Linux distribution.
+The server now runs containerized services exposed through Cloudflare Tunnels on custom subdomains, along with monitoring dashboards, workflow automation, and a clean GitOps-style deployment pipeline using CI + Tailscale SSH.

-The machine runs continuously, exposes multiple custom subdomains, and provides real-time insight into its own CPU, RAM, disk, temperature, network throughput, workloads, and uptime.

 ## Key Features